Howardfive/MFCN/README.md

 # For training
 Please replace the SinGAN folder in the SinGAN-master with the MFCN folder and replace SR.py accordingly.
 # Acknowledgements
 This project is released under the MIT license.
 Our implementation is based on this implementation of the [SinGAN](https://github.com/tamarott/SinGAN) paper.
-Please also follow their licenses.
 Thanks for Dr.tamarott's great works.